redislabs-training/ru204/cloudflare-workers/redisu-router/README.md

 ```

 This will give you a URL to visit where you can use the test tooling to try your logic against requests to a dummy domain without deploying to Cloudflare / a real domain.
 Any changes you make to the Worker logic will be deployed to this test environment on save.

-Note that the `Cookies` header is protected and won't work in this environment.
-So to do meaningful testing you'll beed to build / deploy the code.

 You can share the test URL with others, regardless of whether you are still running wrangler.